RROZN/whisper-youtube/README.md

 # **Model selection** 🧠

-As of the first public release, there are 6 pre-trained options to play with:
+There are 6 pre-trained options to play with:

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |
 |:------:|:----------:|:------------------:|:------------------:|:-------------:|:--------------:|